jmix-framework/jmix-ui-samples-2/src/main/resources/io/jmix/uisamples/view/flowui/cookbook/composition4/composition-master-detail-2-en.md

   - Two nested collection data containers are defined: for `Airport.terminals` and `Terminal.meetingPoints` attributes.
   - Data grids displaying terminals and meeting points are connected to the respective data containers.
   - The `create` and `edit` actions of the terminals and meeting points data grids open detail views in dialog windows (see `<property name="openMode" value="DIALOG"/>`).

+**CAUTION**: In this example, the airport detail view immediately loads nested collections of all terminals and all meeting points of the edited airport.
+This may affect performance if the nested collections are large.